Egyptian Constituent Assembly of 2012: Withdrawals

 The constituent assembly had a number of groups and individuals withdrawing from it as of November 2012.

 Numerous church representatives withdrew from the Constituent Assembly on 17 November 2012.
 The church representatives that withdrew from the Constituent Assembly included Bishop Paula of Tanta of the Coptic Orthodox Church, Bishop Yohana Qalta, who is the Assistant to the Catholic Patriarch in Egypt and Safwat al-Bayadi, who is the head of the Anglican Communion in Egypt.
 The acting Coptic Pope "wanted to withdraw from the assembly to make sure the church's stand was known and that officials knew the Coptic Church would not allow such a narrow-minded constitution to be drafted with its name on it."
 The New Wafd Party withdrew its representatives on 17 November 2012.

 Ahmed Maher, a member of the April 6 Youth Movement, withdrew on 18 November 2012.
-Mohamed Anwar El-Sadat, the leader of the Reform and Development Party, also withdrew on the same day.
+Mohamed Anwar Esmat Sadat, the leader of the Reform and Development Party, also withdrew on the same day.
 This was followed by former secretary of the Arab League Amr Moussa, Hamdy Kandeel, and Wahid Abdel Meguid's withdrawal.

 The Journalists Syndicate Council and the representative of Farmers Syndicate, Mohamed Abdel-Qader, withdrew on Tuesday, 20 November 2012.

 The number of withdrawals from the Constituent Assembly would have made it impossible for there to be the quorum necessary to send the constitution to a popular vote, as required by the rules of the Constituent Assembly.
 The Constituent Assembly has 85 members voting on the constitution, with 11 liberal members replaced with alternates.
 Thus, there were enough members to achieve the required 67 votes for passage.

 The remaining members of the assembly said they would resume their work.
 It was reported that there were at least 40 withdrawals overall from the Constituent Assembly.